The CSV import allows you to quickly update the inventory levels of multiple stock tracked items.

 Products are records of items that you buy and sell, while inventory represents quantities of those items in stock.
 Inventory can only be added against a product.

 To add or edit product records, use the product import at Settings > Data/Import.

 To add or correct inventory levels, use the CSV import at Products > Update inventory by CSV.
 This import requires only 5 columns of data:

-Inventory levels in Brightpearl can be updating in bulk by importing a CSV file.
+Inventory levels in Brightpearl can be updated in bulk by importing a CSV file.
 It's possible to adjust inventory levels via two ways:

-- Create your file ready for import.
+- Create the file ready for import.
 This can be done by first exporting a list of your products and removing unwanted columns.
 Export your products from Products > List products.